FoxyOfJungle/Audio_Buffers/README.md

-# WAV_Buffers
+# Audio_Buffers
-Loading and saving .wav audio files using buffers in GameMaker Studio 2
+Loading and saving audio files (.wav and (.ogg?)) using buffers in GameMaker Studio 2.

+Work in progress.